-Explore the supporting elements of a gearbox that allows gears and bearings to do their jobs most efficiently.
+This course focuses the supporting elements of a gearbox that allow gears and bearings to do their jobs most efficiently.
 Learn about seals, lubrication, lubricants, housings, breathers, and other details that go into designing gearbox systems.

 Gear design engineers; management involved with the design and manufacture of gearing type components; metallurgists and materials engineers; laboratory technicians; quality assurance technicians; furnace design engineers; and equipment suppliers.

-From time to time AGMA uses photographs of AGMA events in its promotional materials.
+From time to time AGMA uses photographs, survey answers and testimonials of AGMA events in its promotional materials.
 Unless this permission is revoked in writing to the AGMA, by virtue of your attendance all attendees agree to the use of their likeness in such materials.

 Payment must accompany this form.
 All cancellations must be in writing and received by AGMA 14 days prior to the class start.
 A $200 U.S. processing fee will be assessed for each cancelled registration that results in a refund after the 14-day period.
 A substitution or schedule change fee of $50 when substituting one student for another or moving the current student to another AGMA course after the 14-day period.
 A 50% refund will be issued if cancellation occurs on or after the class start date.